Jennifer Grantham

 Health probability sums up systemic influences on physical and mental well-being and the likelihood of their impacts.
 Health is personal, health is public, and when it comes to livability, health is intersectional.
 From our gene code to our zip code, our planet to our policies, our relationship to ourselves and others, and the epigenetics of our experiences, many factors contribute to living a healthy life.

-Understanding the role cities play in shaping our daily lives, I discuss environmental design principles that make public spaces somewhere to look forward to; hoping to inspire placemaking that creates access to the healthy living patterns that enrich our common humanity.
+Understanding the role cities play in shaping our daily lives, I discuss environmental design guidelines that make public spaces somewhere to look forward to; hoping to inspire placemaking that creates access to the healthy living patterns that enrich our common humanity.

 — Jennifer Grantham